mekaron/articles/agilecontent/agilecontentcreation.md

-## Making collaborative authoring work for you
+# Collaborative authoring made painless

 Ever wrote a piece of text with blood, sweat and tears?
 Trying to make it perfect before you sent it to the editors or for peer review?
 Only to find that no matter how great you thought your article was, people always comes up with something to improve on your piece, sometimes with corrections that touch the core of your story?
 A very painful moment, which makes it hard for any normal human being to remain open to feedback and learning.